Welcome to MusicDayz

 Blues-jazz vocalist Margaret Webster records You've Got To Give Me Some, for Okeh Records in New York City, USA, with Charlie Green on trumpet, Clarence Williams on piano and Floyd Casey on washboard.

-Under the name Bill McKinley, harmonica virtuoso Bill 'Jazz' Gillum records Poor Boy Blues for Vocalion Records in Chicago, Illinois, USA.
-The track also features Big Bill Broonzy and Washboard Sam.
+Big Bill Broonzy records Key To The Highway for Vocalion Records in Chicago, Illinois, USA.
+The track also features harmonica virtuoso Bill 'Jazz' Gillum and Washboard Sam.

-UK skiffle star Lonnie Donegan records his version of the Leadbelly song Bring A Little Water Sylvie and Dead Or Alive, in London, UK.
+UK skiffle star Lonnie Donegan records his version of the Leadbelly song Bring A Little Water Sylvie, in London, UK.

-The Platters and Lonnie Donegan play the ninth night in a two-week season at the Palladium, London, UK.
+The Platters and Lonnie Donegan play the eighth night in a two-week season at the Palladium, London, UK.

 Read More